vumarvinevorasousa/Local-Optima-in-the-HP-Protein-Model/README.md

-This github contains the files with the code written for the Master Thesis:
+This github page contains the files with the code written for the Master Thesis:

 "Local Optima Within the HP-Protein Model and What This Means For Alzheimer's Disease" by Marvin Évora Sousa.